TSKoduru/GRANT/README.md

 - **Converges in minutes on real hardware** — not millions of sim steps
 - **Zero retraining** when the gripper changes — just new trials
 - **Deterministic, auditable scoring** — no black-box reward model
-- **Runs on-device** on AMD AI PC, with FPGA-accelerated vision and cloud-LLM fallback for reasoning
-- **Makes training legible** — an ESP32 dashboard streams live convergence to anyone on the Wi-Fi
-- **Generalizes across gripper modifications** we never designed for — exactly Ford's ask

 The underlying technique (autoresearch: LLM-driven code evolution against a measured objective) is bleeding-edge for ML training.
 We believe this is one of its first serious applications to physical manipulation.